DanielElisenberg/tiptap-parser/README.md

 # tiptap-parser
 tiptap-parse is a python3 library for parsing json-output from the [tiptap](https://github.com/ueberdosis/tiptap) editor into html.
 Storing or processing content on the back end is far easier with the json-structured html content tiptap supplies.
-If it's preferred to run python in the back end, this library will make converting the json back to html painless.
+If it's preferred to run python in the back end, this module should make converting the json back to html painless.